Follow @philwhln

 Ruby exit, exit!, SystemExit and at_exit blunder

-Recently, we hit a problem with Ruby’s “exit” command.
-If something went horribly wrong and it made no sense for our application to continue in its current state then we would abort with “exit 1″.
+Recently, we hit a problem with Ruby's exit command.
+If something went horribly wrong and it made no sense for our application to continue in its current state then we would abort with exit 1.
 We use supervisord to manage processes, so in this case when we exited with exit status of 1, supervisord would assume something went wrong and restart the process for us.
-Or at least that is what we thought…
+Or at least that is what we thought...

 Colorful Ruby Code In HTML Using CodeRay

 In this blog post I will demonstrate a quick and easy way I have found to syntax highlight your Ruby code in pretty colors for your blog posts or other HTML-based display purposes.
 Please note, this blog post is designed for use with color monitors only, obviously.
+The focus of this post is Ruby, but this method also applies for syntax highlighting C, C++, Python, CSS, Clojure, diff, Groovy, HAML, ERB, Java, JavaScript, PHP, SQL, XML and YAML.

 Gitolite Installation Step-By-Step

+In this post I will walk you through how to setup your own gitolite server and start hosting your own git repositories.
 Gitolite is a great tool for doing this and works in a very git-like way for managing users, access-rights and setting up new repositories for collaboration between your team.
 A common reason to setup Gitolite is to remove reliance on services like GitHub.

 54 Hours In The Okanagan Building A Startup